splidsboel/chrome_chords/readme.md

 # Chrome Chords 🎸

-Chrome Chords is a web-based application that helps users learn and practice guitar chords using their Chrome browser.
+Chrome Chords is an extension for Google Chrome that helps users learn and practice guitar chords using their Chrome browser.
+It removes the annoyance of finding the chords for the song you're currently listening to on YouTube, and enables the sickest possible jam sesh 🤘🔥.

 ## Features
 - Automatically retrieves the song title from YouTube